 Accuracy in scenarios without an initial training population closely followed the trends of the corresponding scenarios with an initial training population available.
 We observed minor differences in the low-genotyping scenarios with reduced accuracy for male candidates and sires.
 For male candidates this stemmed from a smaller training population, and for sires from an interplay of the number of phenoype records and number of genotyped daughters.????

-Heritability of the phenotype

-Previous studies provide insights in how would changing the heritability affect the outcome.
-On one hand, at a lower heritability we would need more females in the training population until the contribution of additional female was negligible (Gonzales-Recio et al.).
-On the other hand, genomic selection is more beneficial for lowly heritable traits, since it is less affected by the heritability as conventional selection (Lillehammer et al.; Garcia-Ruiz et al., 2016).

 Implications

-(and maybe less
+We show that by optimizing the investment into breeding actions, any dairy breeding programme can implement genomic selection.
+Here we propose reallocating resources from milk recording to genotyping, since milk recording includes repeated phenotyping and can therefore manipulate with the number of records.
+Breeding programmes could reallocate also from another phenotype, if it is repeatedly recorded (and maybe less used for management), or another breeding action, if this does not result in cancelling a crucial activity.

+Optimized collection of data and computing

+When resources are limited, the breeding programmes could optimize the selection of which animals are genotyped or phenotyped individuals,

-optimized the collection of data.., which we did not consider in this study.
+To even better optimize the investment, breeding programmes could optimize the collection of data, which we did not consider in this study.
 Selective phenotyping can increase the accuracy of genomic selection with a larger increase observed with small sample sizes (up to 20%) (Heslot et al.., 2017; Akdemir and Isidro-Sanchez, 2019).
 Researchers also suggested the use of phenotyping farms, which could be contracted and paid to provide records (ICAR 2011 Coffey presentation, no abstract).
 Similarly, Jenko et al., 2017, showed, that selective genotyping of cows from the distribution tails increases the accuracy of genomic prediction by 15% compared to random selection.

-As shown in our study, we can achieve large genetic with a relatively small training population of recent genotypes.
-This has an important implication for breeding programmes without access to a high-performance (super) computer, since the genotypes of the older animals could be discarded.
-The problem of a large number of genotypes can be alternatively solved by using methods with reduced computational costs, such as algorithm for proven and young (Misztal et al., 2014) or singular value decomposition of the genotype matrix (Ødegård et al., 2018).
+The breeding programmes could also optimize the computational cost.
+Firstly, as shown in our study, we can achieve large genetic with a relatively small training population of recent genotypes.
+This implies that breeding programmes do not have to use all the available genotypes for prediction.
+And secondly, the problem of a large number of genotypes can be alternatively solved by using methods with reduced computational costs, such as algorithm for proven and young (Misztal et al., 2014) or singular value decomposition of the genotype matrix (Ødegård et al., 2018).

 Target population

 The economic efficiency of the programmes strongly depends on who pays for which action.
 The scenarios presented in this paper are of little value for programmes, where phenotyping and genotyping funding is disconnected.
 But different programmes have different investment schemes, often intricate, which could benefit from suggested solutions.
 Further on, the genomic selection could be more beneficial for some settings than the others.
 Powell et al., 2019, showed, that genomic information is especially important for generating genetic connectedness in systems with small herd sizes, geographically dispersed farms, and limited use of artificial insemination, often found in low to mid income countries.
 Kasap et al., 2018, showed the same benefit for sheep breeding, where herds do not actively exchange of sires between herds In such settings, we can additionally increase the prediction accuracy with spatial modelling of the data.
+This establishes environmental connectedness, which helps to separate the genetic and environmental effects (Selle et al., 2020)..

 Further on, the use of automated milk systems eliminates the problem of limited resources for milk phenotyping, since they record phenotypes each milking with no additional cost (or: the cost does not depend on the number of records).
 However, in populations with small herds the use of automated system is still limited, since its benefits do not make up for the high initial cost.